BenNuclearn/FuzzyMatcher/README.md

 - Interactive resolution (default):
   - Prompts you to choose a candidate for rows that were ambiguous under the current policy.
   - Use `--no-resolve-ambiguous` to disable and leave ambiguous rows unresolved.
+- Optional lookup updates:
+  - With `--update-lookup`, unmatched base rows are appended as new entries to an updated copy of the lookup.
+  - By default writes next to the lookup as `<lookup>.updated.<ext>`; override with `--lookup-output`.
+  - Use `--fill-take-from-base` to populate the chosen `--take` columns from base when columns share the same name.

 ## Ambiguity Resolution